julienetie/soucouyant-old/Readme.rst

 ```
-Alpha: Not ready for production.
+Alpha: Prototype, not ready for production.
 ```